SimpleJWT/drf-SimpleJWT-React/README.md

 1. `cd jwt-react` to get your terminal/server into the frontend (react) folder.

+2. `npm install` to install all of the dependencies for the front end application.

-2. `npm start` and you should be good to go, ensure that your backend is running on port `http://localhost:8000`, if you run it on another port/ip please change the `BASE_URL` in `jwt-react/src/api/auth.js`
+3. `npm start` and you should be good to go, ensure that your backend is running on port `http://localhost:8000`, if you run it on another port/ip please change the `BASE_URL` in `jwt-react/src/api/auth.js`

 ---